 Investor-State Dispute Settlement

-The country ranked 79th out of 190 countries in in enforcing contracts in the 2020 World Bank Doing Business Report.
 Through the Arbitration Act, the local courts recognize and enforce foreign arbitral awards issued against the government.
-In 2016, Saint Lucia established a Commercial division within its High Court.
+In 2016, Saint Lucia established a commercial division within its High Court.

 International Commercial Arbitration and Foreign Courts

 Saint Lucia has a limited bankruptcy framework that grants certain rights to debtors and creditors.
-The 2020 World Bank Doing Business Report notes the limitations of this framework, ranking Saint Lucia 131 out of 190 countries in resolving insolvency.
+The act was updated in 2020.

 4. Industrial Policies